 COURSE TITLE: MARKETING EDUCATION I

-Grades 10-12; 1 Credit; 36 weeks

-COURSE DESCRIPTION: Marketing Education I provides students with an overview of marketing occupations.
-It covers human relations, personality in business, business math and communications, cash register operation, change-making, employee cooperation, personal grooming, career opportunities, product knowledge, consumer buying motives, and personal selling.
+COURSE DESCRIPTION: To provide students with an overview of marketing occupations.
+It covers human relations, personality in business, business math and communications, cash register operation, change making, employee cooperation, personal grooming, career opportunities, product knowledge, consumer buying motives, and personal selling.
 Marketing functions include Distribution and Selling and Foundations of Economics.

 INSTRUCTIONAL OBJECTIVES AND/OR GOALS: Upon completion of Marketing I, students will be able to demonstrate knowledge in distribution practices, pricing, selling, promotions and communications within the marketing world.
 They will also be able to demonstrate their knowledge in applying these concepts in situations where they will have to use critical thinking skills to help problem solve.
 Students will also complete a year in the DECA organization where they will learn leadership skills, public speaking skills and team building skills.

-Principles of Marketing